top of page

 Sample Ab Workout

 Here is a sample ab workout you can use.
-Just add these exercises to two to four of your existing weekly workouts to maximize development.
+If you’re curious about when you should train abs, just add these exercises at the end of two to four of your existing weekly workouts to maximize development.
 You'll notice there is very little emphasis on obliques (side abs).
 This is intentional because a lot of oblique training can actually make the waist look blocky and doesn't add much to the 'six pack' anyway.
-For health and balance there is still one exercise included for them though.
+For health and balance, there is still one exercise included for them, though.

 Ab Workout 1 - Definition/Development Focus